 After turning in my bike, I headed out to the Coachella Valley Preserve in Thousand Palms.
 Although the name is undoubtedly hyperbole, the sentiment is genuine.
 Back in the 19th century this part of the desert was known for its intermittent clusters of palms, signs of oases.

-At the visitor center, a dense cluster of about three dozen palms provides a surprisingly cool, green canopy from the heat of the sun, a good deal short of a thousand, but you get the idea.
+At the visitor center, a dense cluster of about three dozen palms provides a surprisingly cool canopy from the heat of the sun, a good deal short of a thousand, but you get the idea.

-I only got halfway to the one I was aiming for before having to turn back.
-But I did get to take in stunning views of the setting sun from the top of a ridge, watching the distant mountains turn blue in the dusk and the lights of Palm Springs twinkle on.
+I only got halfway to one before the sun began to go down and I had to turn back.
+(It was winter, after all.)
+But I did get to take in a stunning sunset vista from the top of a ridge, watching the distant mountains turn blue in the dusk and the lights of Palm Springs twinkle on.

-Today the glory days of Palm Springs are mostly behind it, but there is nothing fading or peeling in the face it shows a visitor.
-The flashy 50’s and 60’s ambiance is as fresh as if it was built yesterday, and the prevailing attitude is genuine and open-armed.
+Today the glory days of Palm Springs are mostly behind it, but there is nothing fading or peeling about the face it shows the world.
+The flashy 50’s and 60’s ambiance it once had is as fresh as if it was built yesterday, and the prevailing attitude of the inhabitants is friendly and openhearted.

-Drive, ride or hike, there are plenty of ways to take in this palm studded oasis in the desert.
-At the end of a perfect winter day, Palm Springs remains warm and welcoming.
+Drive, ride or hike, there are plenty of ways to take it in, this palm studded oasis of the desert.
+At the end of a perfect winter day, Palm Springs remains forever warm.

 59511 U.S. Highway 111